dartmouth-cs98-23f/verbatim_frontend/README.md

 3. run the frontend with flutter run -d chrome --web-port 3000
 4. copy and paste the url from chrome (http://localhost:3000/) into the emulator's safari browser

+Note: For full functionality during development testing, you will need a local instance of a PostgreSQL database connected to our backend (which also should be running locally).
+See README.md on the verbatim_backend repo for more details.
 ## Deployment

 The frontend is deployed via Firebase.
+Additionally, we have configured a Firebase storage bucket in the same project for storing profile pictures.

 ## Authors